JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

 hotRun --mainClass "com.example.demo.MainKt"
 ```

-With this configuration you can run the JVM desktop app:
+With this configuration, you can run the JVM desktop app:

 ![JVM app ran on a virtual device](run-desktop-app.png){width=600}